-Sources: Trump will ask Congress, not Mexico, to pay for border wall
+Trump asking Congress, not Mexico, to pay for border wall

 Story highlights

-- The Trump transition team says he his preference is to fund the border wall through the appropriations process
+- The Trump transition team says his preference is to fund the border wall through the appropriations process

 - The move would break a key campaign promise when Trump promised to force Mexico to pay for the wall

-Washington (CNN)President-elect Donald Trump's transition team has signaled to congressional Republican leaders that the President-elect's preference is to fund the border wall through the appropriations process as soon as April, according to House Republican officials.
+Washington (CNN)President-elect Donald Trump's transition team has signaled to congressional Republican leaders that his preference is to fund the border wall through the appropriations process as soon as April, according to House Republican officials.

-The move would break a key campaign promise when Trump repeatedly said he would force Mexico to pay for the construction of the wall along the border.
+The move would break a key campaign promise when Trump repeatedly said he would force Mexico to pay for the construction of the wall along the border, though in October, Trump suggested for the first time that Mexico would reimburse the US for the cost of the wall.

+Trump defended that proposal Friday morning in a tweet, saying the move to use congressional appropriations was because of speed.

+"The dishonest media does not report that any money spent on building the Great Wall (for sake of speed), will be paid back by Mexico later!"
+Trump tweeted Friday.

 The Trump team argues it will have the authority through a Bush-era 2006 law to build the wall, lawmakers say, but it lacks the money to do so.
 Transition officials have told House GOP leaders in private meetings they'd like to pay for the wall in the funding bill, a senior House GOP source said.